Institute of Art History, Philipps-Universität Marburg

 West view of the Institute of Art History and the art museum.

-The Art History Institute of the University of Marburg is an art history institute in the German state of Hesse.
-It emphasizes an historical perspectives on and its influence..
+The Art History Institute of the University of Marburg is a university-affiliated institute in the German state of Hesse for the study of art history.
+It emphasizes an historical perspectives on art and its influence up until the present-day.
 This approach includes cooperation with other fields of research as well as museums and other art-related institutions in Marburg and Hesse.
 The institute shares the historical art building with the archive Foto Marburg, which collects photographic sources on art and architecture from across Germany and Europe, as well as the Marburg Art Museum.

 History

 Art history has been a field of research at the University of Marburg since the middle of the 19th century, when lectures on post-ancient art were given by Johannes Friedrich Lange and later Carl Justi.
 The history of art was originally treated as a part of archeology, until in 1924 art historian Richard Hamann and the university curator Ernst von Hülsen developed the idea of an institute dedicated to the field of art and humanities.
 Since Marburg was late in establishing a permanent professorial chair for art history compared to its counterparts elsewhere in Germany, Hamann as the first chair was able to design the institute without having to consider preexisting traditions.
 On the occasion of the university's 400th anniversary in July 1927 the building (which is now called the Kunstgebäude der Philipps-Universität Marburg) was opened.

 It is one of the first examples of a building designed specifically for art history research, teaching and the corresponding resources.
 The building was fully renovated between 2013 and 2018.
 The geographical closeness of various fields and archives housed in the building are meant to encourage interdisciplinary studies, originally also including the interactive study of objects and artistic techniques additionally to the usual curriculum of studying fine arts and architecture.
 However the institute teaching the creation of art rather than the studying its history moved to a different building in 1980.
 The interdisciplinary approach also facilitated the idea of photography as an important tool for art history, which led to producing and accumulating a large photographic archive.
 As "Bildarchiv Foto Marburg - Deutsches Dokumentationszentrum für Kunstgeschichte" (Image archive photo Marburg - German documentary centrum for art history) this collection continues to be used and increased.